Matter from multiply enhanced singularities in F-theory: Esole-Yau resolution revisited : Proper transform/constraint duality

 Thus, the two ways of small resolutions are completely equivalent, regardless of whether there are multiply enhanced singularities or not; both should reach exactly the same conclusions.
 In section \ref{thefirstlook} we encountered the puzzling fact that nothing happened in the proper transform, but then we had to resolve the singularities on the {\em constraint}, not the proper transform of the threefold equation itself.

 In fact, it is easy to see that a change of the center of a small resolution (that does not cause a flop) generally results in an interchange of the proper transform and the constraint.
 Let us conclude this section by showing this.
+Figure \ref{Fig:Duality} below illustrates this duality.

 Suppose that we are given a conifold-like binomial equation \beqa u_1 u_2&=&v_1 v_2. \eeqa If we choose $u_1=v_1=0$ as the center of the small resolution, the change of coordinates is \beqa (u_1,v_1)&=&(\eta U_1, \eta V_1), \eeqa where, as usual, $(U_1:V_1)$ are the projective coordinates and $\eta$ is the section of the line bundle for projectivization.
 The proper transform is \beqa U_1 u_2&=&V_1 v_2, \eeqa which in the $V_1=1$ patch reduces to \beqa U_1u_2&=&v_2. \eeqa Since $\eta$ is $v_1$ itself in this patch, the constraint relating the old variable to the new one is \beqa u_1&=&v_1 U_1. \eeqa If, on the other hand, we take $u_2=v_2=0$ as the center of the small resolution instead, we have \beqa (u_2,v_2)&=&(\zeta U_2, \zeta V_2), \eeqa where $(U_2:V_2)$ and $\zeta$ are similarly defined.
 In this case, the proper transform of the blown-up equation is given in the $U_2=1$ patch \beqa u_1&=&v_1 V_2. \eeqa $\zeta$ is equal to $u_2$ this time, where the constraint \beqa v_2&=&u_2 V_2 \eeqa is imposed.
 Comparing (\ref{U1u2=v2}), (\ref{u1=v1U1}) with (\ref{u1=v1V2}), (\ref{v2=u2V2}), we see that, with an identification $U_1=V_2$, the proper transform (\ref{U1u2=v2}) is equivalent to the constraint (\ref{v2=u2V2}), and the constraint (\ref{u1=v1U1}) is the same as the proper transform (\ref{u1=v1V2}).
 The same holds true for the $V_2=1$ and $U_1=1$ patches.